Quitting social media will make you happy now

-After a romance ended with a guy I really liked, I kept trying to avoid Facebook so I wouldn’t have to see him.
-It was after this that I gradually switched off from it, but before that I’d been wanting to quit for a while.
+After a romance ended with a guy I really liked, I kept trying to avoid Facebook, so I wouldn’t have to see him.
+After this, I gradually switched off from it, but before that, I’d wanted to quit for a while.

-Facebook made me feel anxious, depressed and like a failure.
-When I went online it seemed like everyone was in Australia or Thailand, and if they weren’t travelling they were getting engaged or landing great jobs.
-I felt like everyone was living the dream and I was still at home with my parents, with debt from my student loan hanging over me.
+Facebook made me feel anxious, depressed, and like a failure.
+When I went online, it seemed like everyone was in Australia or Thailand, and if they weren’t traveling, they were getting engaged or landing great jobs.
+I felt like everyone was living the dream, and I was still at home with my parents, with debt from my student loan hanging over me.

 I’m planning to visit a friend in Australia next month, and she and my mum and a couple of other friends want me to go back on Facebook to share my pictures.
 I’d really prefer not to, though.
 I’m on Instagram, but I mostly follow sarcastic quote pages.
 I’ve never had a Twitter account.

-George Lincoln, 17, Hampshire: ‘A lot of young people aren’t interested in Facebook any more’
+George Lincoln, 17, Hampshire: ‘Many young people aren’t interested in Facebook anymore.’

-When I first got Facebook, it appealed to me because I could talk to all my friends and see how they were feeling, but now it seems to have become more trivial.
-Instead of seeing what friends are putting up, I just see the articles that they “like” and other comments I’m not interested in.
+When I first got Facebook, it appealed to me because I could talk to all my friends and see how they felt, but now it seems to have become more trivial.
+Instead of seeing what friends are putting up, I see the articles they “like” and other comments I’m not interested in.

-A lot of young people aren’t interested in Facebook any more – it’s become really overcrowded and other sites such as Snapchat are offering something new and exciting.
+Many young people aren’t interested in Facebook anymore – it’s become really overcrowded, and other sites such as Snapchat are offering something new and exciting.

 That’s why I’ve quit various platforms over the past year: Snapchat in November and Facebook in June.
 I’ve never really had WhatsApp or Twitter.
-I mainly used Facebook at university, for organizing events and meet-ups, but I’ve gradually started to realize how pervasive is it.
+I mainly used Facebook at university for organizing events and meet-ups, but I’ve gradually started to realize how pervasive it is.
 I also feel uncomfortable with the amount of time I used to spend on it.

-I didn’t find it hard to quit and, after a while, contacting people through other means became the norm.
+I didn’t find it hard to quit, and, after a while, contacting people through other means became the norm.
 People completely respect my not being on social media, and some wish they could do it too.
-Since I left, I’ve spoken to people about it and that’s convinced them to do the same.
+Since I left, I’ve spoken to people about it, which convinced them to do the same.

-I now use a basic non-smartphone and email as my only forms of communication, and people have adjusted to it.
+I now use a basic non-smartphone and email as my only communication forms, and people have adjusted to it.